 Eastern Scheldt Barrier

 The Eastern Scheldt Barrier is the crown jewel of the Delta Works.
-This imposing, 9-kilometre structure seals off the Oosterschelde whenever there is a threat of flooding.
+This imposing, 9 km structure protects the Netherlands from flooding by closing off the Eastern Scheldt (Oosterschelde) when high water threatens.

 9 km long, 3 of which can be closed

-The Eastern Scheldt Barrier connects the islands of Schouwen-Duiveland and Noord-Beveland in Zeeland.
+The Eastern Scheldt Barrier connects the islands of Schouwen-Duiveland and Noord-Beveland in the province of Zeeland.
 Built between 1976 and 1986, it is the largest and most extensive storm surge barrier in the Netherlands.

 Construction of the Eastern Scheldt Barrier